mvysny/component-starter-gradle/README.md

 a list of jars and a runner script.
 See "Packaging for production" below for more details.

+> Looking for Maven version? [vaadin-component-flow](https://github.com/mvysny/component-starter-flow)

 ## Developing

-Clone this github repository and import the project to the IDE of your choice as a Maven project.
+Clone this github repository and import the project to the IDE of your choice as a Gradle project.
 You need to have Java 11+ installed.

 ### Jetty

+TODO

 1. Run Jetty: `./mvnw -C jetty:run` from the command-line
 2. The test webapp will be running on [http://localhost:8080](http://localhost:8080).